UX Invariants for AI-powered Software Engineering

 UX Invariants as Guardrails

-• Lightweight UX governance without a design system
+• Lightweight governance to compliment any design system

 What You Get

-A curated, production-tested set of UX invariants expressed in plain Markdown, designed for direct use in AI-assisted workflows.
+A curated, production-ready set of UX invariants expressed in plain Markdown, designed for direct use in AI-assisted workflows.

 Includes invariants covering: